sp2ong/SRFRS/README.md

  - radio: Program the radio's frequency, tone and squelch level
  - volume: Set the volume level
- - filters: Turn on or off the [pre/de]-emphasis and as well as the high and low pass filter
- - version: display the firmware version of the SA818 module
+ - version: display the firmware version of the SR-FRS module

 ```
 usage: srfrs [-h] [--port PORT] [--debug]